The Straight Story (1999)

 nelly and monsieur arnaud 2

 These are our main players, but around them are a plethora of supporting characters, in fact, more than one might expect in a story like this.
 We meet Monsieur’s daughter on one occasion and get acclimated to the family life of their mutual acquaintance Jacqueline, who proved instrumental in introducing them.
-Nelly meets someone — Arnaud’s publisher — who very confidently asks her out to dinner, and she accepts.
-Her own spouse is seeing another woman, and they all seem very amicable about the arrangement.
+Nelly meets someone — Arnaud’s publisher — who very confidently asks her out to dinner.
+She accepts.
+Her own spouse is seeing another woman, and they all seem very civil about the arrangement.

 I’m not an adequate judge to discern whether this is solely a blatant generalization, but many of the most remembered actresses and actors on the European landscape in the last 25 years seem to play as the antithesis of the Hollywood elite.
 Yes, they share beauty and charisma, but they approach characters and acting in a different manner altogether.